A Trucker Says Goodbye to the Road

 Take it from someone who knows.

 This entry was posted on Wednesday, November 19th, 2008 at 12:16 pm and is filed under Etc., Roads, Trucks.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.